Tilottama, Rupandehi: Economy

 Ostrich Nepal in Gangoliya is the largest ostrich farm in Asia with an area of 8.81 acres.
 It is a private company started in 2008.
 It has its higher mission to export meat of Rs.
 Five billion as well as leather, fat and feathers of around Rs.
 2.5 billion to the international market by 2020.
 It has provided the locals with job opportunities.
 People from various parts of the country visit the farm daily to see the alien bird.

 Jay Shiva Shakti Water Industries in Tilottama-11, Pradeepnagar is one of the processed drinking water industries of the municipality.

 POOJA FARM is one of the biggest farms in the whole municipality & near other municipalities, located in Tilottama-11, Dhada which is just 500m east of Janavawana school.
 The farm includes Cows, Buffalos, Goats, Chickens & Ducks.
 This farm gives employment opportunities to many workers, the farm mainly focuses on the supply of pure milk products & meat products.
 It has an area of about 2Biga.
 The owner of the field is Roshan Timilsina.

 More

 The municipality was established in 2014 by the government of Nepal.
 There are 17 wards in this municipality.
 The municipality is bordered by Devdaha to the east and northeast, Butwal to the north, Padshari to the south and Motipur to the west.

 Media

-Radio Lumbini at 96.8 MHz is the most popular community radio service in the municipality.
-It is one of the earliest stations to broadcast outside the Kathmandu Valley.
-It promotes local culture and airs local news.
-Lumbini Quiz is very popular among the students while folk music and local news are popular among the adult population.
+Among the Media within this Municipality are Radio Lumbini, weekly newspaper Tilottma City, Online Newspaper tilottmacitynews.com, Khasyuli FM, Radio Namaste, Tilottama FM etc. Radio program Lumbini Quiz is a famous program in this area.